Jolaush Travel — Western Mongolia

 National Park Lakes

 Explore the two beautiful lakes, ancient rock paintings, stone men, petroglyphs, stone ruins, and excellent fishing.
-A must-see archaeological destination.

 4-day adventure$1,000 / group